-Tim Van Hauwermeiren co-founded our Company in 2008 and has served as our Chief Executive Officer since July 2008.
+Tim Van Hauwermeiren

+co-founded our Company in 2008 and has served as our Chief Executive Officer since July 2008.
 He has served as a member of our board of directors since July 2014.
 Mr. Van Hauwermeiren has more than 20 years of general management and business development experience across the life sciences and consumer goods sectors.
 Mr. Van Hauwermeiren holds a B. Sc. and M. Sc. in bioengineering from Ghent University (Belgium) and an Executive MBA from The Vlerick School of Management.
-Mr. Van Hauwermeiren currently holds the positions set out in clause 6.3.2.
+Mr. Van Hauwermeiren currently holds the positions set out in paragraph 6.3.2 "Details of individual executive directors" on page 188 and further.

-Peter K. M. Verhaeghe has served as a member and chairperson of the supervisory board of arGEN-X B.V. since October 2008 and as non-executive director on our board of directors since July 2014.
+Peter K. M. Verhaeghe

+has served as a member and chairperson of the supervisory board of arGEN-X B.V. since October 2008 and as non-executive director on our board of directors since July 2014.
 Mr. Verhaeghe is the managing partner of VVGB Advocaten-Avocats, a corporate finance law and tax law firm, a position he has held since July 1999.
-He is currently lead counsel to a number of Belgian, Dutch and Swiss biotechnology and diagnostics companies.
-Mr. Verhaeghe served as the president of the board of directors of Merisant France SAS, as a member of the management board of Merisant Company 2 sàrl and serves as a member of the board of directors of CzechPak Manufacturing s. r. o.
-He previously served as the chairman of the board of directors of PharmaNeuroBoost NV from December 2006 to January 2013 and as liquidator in charge of KBC Private Equity Fund Biotech NV from April 2009 to December 2012.
-Mr. Verhaeghe serves on the Board of Directors of Participatiemaatschappii Vlaanderen (PMV) NV and as Chairman of the Board of Haretis SA (Luxembourg) since March 2011.
+He is currently lead counsel to a number of Belgian, Dutch, French, US and Swiss life sciences companies.
+Mr. Verhaeghe served as the president of the board of directors of Merisant France SAS, as a member of the management board of Merisant Company 2 sàrl and as a member of the board of directors of CzechPak Manufacturing s.r.o.
+He previously also served as director of Innogenetics (Belgium), Tibotec- Virco NV, Biocartis SA, and as the chairman of the board of directors of PharmaNeuroBoost NV and as liquidator in charge of KBC Private Equity Fund Biotech NVfrom April 2009 to December 2012.
+Mr. Verhaeghe serves the board of directors of Participatiemaatschappii Vlaanderen (PMV) NV since May 2018, as chairman of the board of Haretis SA (Luxembourg) since March 2011, and as member of the Board of Directors of miDiagnostics since April 2020.
+Mr. Verhaeghe also serves as the chairman of the LP & advisory committeeof Bioqube Factory Fund I Nv.
 Mr. Verhaeghe holds a degree in law from the University of Leuven and an LLM degree from Harvard Law School.

-Dr. David L. Lacey has served as a member of our board of directors since July 2014.
+Dr. David L. Lacev

+has served as a member of our board of directors since July 2014.
 Dr. Lacey is a biopharmaceutical consultant at David L. Lacey LLC, where he advises academic institutions, biotechnology companies and venture capital firms, a position he has held since July 2011.
 He currently serves as a director of Inbiomotion SL, Atreca, Inc. and Nurix, Inc. From 1994 until his retirement in 2011, he held various positions, including head of discovery research, at Amgen Inc., where he played a fundamental scientific role in the discovery of the OPG/RANKL/RANK pathway, which led to the development of the anti-RANKL human mAb denosumab, for both osteoporosis (Prolia) and cancer-related bone diseases (XGEVA).
 He holds a Bachelor's degree in biology and an M. D. from the University of Colorado, and has his board certification in anatomic pathology.

-Dr. Werner Lanthaler has served as a member of our board of directors since July 2014.
+Dr. Werner Lanthaler

+has served as a member of our board of directors since July 2014.
 Dr. Lanthaler is the chief executive officer of Evotec AG, a global drug discovery research organization, a position he has held since March 2009.
 Dr. Lanthaler previously served on the supervisory boards of Bioxell SpA and Pantec Biosolutions AG.
-Dr.

-Lanthaler holds a degree in psychology, a Ph.
+Dr. Lanthaler holds a degree in psychology, a Ph.
 D. in business administration from Vienna University of Economics and Business and a Master's degree in public administration from Harvard University.